John Kennedy Barton: Biography

-Born in Philadelphia, Barton graduated from the United States Naval Academy in 1873.
+Born in Philadelphia, Barton graduated from the United States Naval Academy in 1873 after completing two years of training as an engineering officer.
 He alternated tours of duty afloat and ashore through the 1880s, serving in such ships as Benicia, Saranac, Marion, Shenandoah, before teaching steam engineering at the Naval Academy from 1882 to 1886.
 Barton then served three years on the Asiatic Station, on Essex and Palos, before returning to the Naval Academy for another tour of duty as instructor (1889–1893).

 After supervising the fitting out of the gunboat Castine and cruiser Columbia, Barton became a chief engineer on January 15, 1895.
 He served in the Pacific Fleet on Mohican and Bennington until detached to shore duty in 1897.
 Barton returned to the Asiatic Station in 1900 and served on the cruiser Newark and the battleship Kentucky before becoming fleet engineer in 1903.
 Relieved shortly afterward, he again taught at the Naval Academy until 1905 and then did graduate work in engineering.

 In 1907 Barton became head of the department of steam engineering at the Philadelphia Navy Yard.
 On December 21, 1908, he assumed the title of engineer-in-chief as Chief of the Bureau of Steam Engineering with the rank of rear admiral.
 Only two days later, Barton was detached to return home due to illness and was simultaneously transferred to the navy's retired list.
 He subsequently held a post on a Naval Examining Board in January 1909, and also served in the Civil Service Commission.
 He died at the Naval Hospital at League Island, Philadelphia, on December 23, 1921.

 Two ships have been named USS Barton for him.